mehtab2899/mehtab2899/README.md

 - 🌱Currently, I’m mastering front-end web development & learning new stuff! 😅
 - 👯 I’m looking to collaborate with other developers and learn from them!
-- 🥅 2k23 Goals: Master front-end web development & Create more projects!
+- 🥅 2k24 Goals: Master full stack web development & Create more stuff!
 - ⚡ Fun fact: I love to convert caffeine into code!

 ---